"""

 T, M, N, C = frame1.shape

 # if type bool, then these are edge maps.
-No need to convert them
+No need to convert them, but

 else: